realityforge/planet_quake/README.md

   * PNG support
   * Docker support, TODO: copy kubernetes support https://github.com/criticalstack/quake-kube
   * 2,500+ available maps on [lvlworld.com](https://lvlworld.com) and another 15,000+ planned, `cl_returnURL` for redirecting on quit and disconnect
   * Removed SDL inputs, touch support on mobile works, copy/paste, Drag and drop for sharing game content with the browser. .cfg file uploads/local imports.
-TODO: add optional variable for cursor spy shader name.
 TODO: setup and use home directory for drag and drop content, until it is uploaded and accepted by the package manager.
   * Deferred (lazy) loading of all game content, entities, models, textures.
 New `cl_lazyLoad` cvar, 0 - turn off lazy loading, only load textures available on disk, 1 - load all textures available and fetch remotely as needed, 2 - set all to default and try to load from `sv_dlURL`, TODO: 3 - load textures only during INTERMISSION or dead or SPECTATING, 4 - set all to default and load during intermission (this is specifically for subordinate VMs in multiVM/multi-render modes).
 TODO: leave files open for changing mip levels (especially on DDS)?
 TODO: lazy loading file streaming out of pk3 on server over UDP or cURL interface.
   * Shader palettes for pre-rendering colors and TODO: changing the theme of maps
   * Offline mode for local and LAN games, just visit quake.games and run the command `\offline` in the console to cache all necessary files to local storage.
 [Google Reference](https://developers.google.com/web/fundamentals/codelabs/offline)